Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Model setup and identifiability notions

 \end{definition}

-The statement of ``identifiable up to latent variable permutation'' in Definition \ref{def-str} is an inevitable property of any latent variable model.
+The ``identifiable up to latent variable permutation'' statement in Definition \ref{def-str} is an inevitable but trivial identifiability issue common to exploratory latent variable models, such as exploratory factor analysis and mixture models.
+Note that if we consider the case where $\G$ is fixed and known, identifiability of the continuous parameters $\bo\theta$ and $\nnu$ are not subject to the latent variable permutation, because $\G$ matrix already fix the order of the latent variables via its columns.
 We next define generic identifiability in the context of the BLESS model.
 Generic identifiability is a concept proposed and popularized by \cite{allman2009}.
-Given a graphical matrix $\G$ and some valid continuous parameters $(\btheta,\nnu)$ under the BLESS model, define the following subset of the parameter space as
+Given a graphical matrix $\G$ and some valid continuous parameters $(\btheta,\nnu)$, define:

-\begin{definition}[Generic Identifiability] Under a BLESS model, parameters $(\G, \btheta, \nnu)$ are said to be generically identifiable under certain conditions, if for valid parameters $(\G, \btheta, \nnu)$ satisfying these conditions, the set $\mathcal N^{\G}$ defined in \eqref{eq-ns} has measure zero with respect to the Lebesgue measure on the parameter space of $(\btheta,\nnu)$ under the identifiability conditions. \end{definition}
+\begin{definition}[Generic Identifiability] A BLESS model is said to be generically identifiable, if for valid parameters $(\G, \btheta, \nnu)$, the set $\mathcal N^{\G}$ defined in \eqref{eq-ns} has measure zero with respect to the Lebesgue measure on the parameter space of $(\btheta,\nnu)$. \end{definition}

-It is believed that generic identifiability often suffices for data analyses purposes \citep{allman2009}.
+Generic identifiability can often suffice for data analyses purposes as pointed out by \cite{allman2009}.
 Finally, we define local identifiability of continuous parameters in the model.

-\begin{definition}[Local Identifiability] Under a BLESS model, a continuous parameter $\mu$ (e.g., some entry of $\btheta$ or $\nnu$) is said to be locally identifiable, if there exists an open neighborhood $\mathcal S$ of $\mu$ in the parameter space such that there does not exist any alternative parameter $\overline\mu\in\mathcal S\setminus \{\mu\}$ leading to the same distribution of the response vector $\bo y$. \end{definition}
+\begin{definition}[Local Identifiability] Under a BLESS model, a continuous parameter $\mu$ (e.g., some entry of $\btheta$ or $\nnu$) is said to be locally identifiable, if there exists an open neighborhood $\mathcal S$ of every point in the parameter space of $\mu$ such that there does not exist any alternative parameter $\overline\mu\in\mathcal S$ leading to the same distribution of the response vector $\bo y$. \end{definition}

-The lack of local identifiability usually has severe consequences in practice, because in an arbitrarily small neighborhood of the true parameter, there exist infinitely many alternative parameters that give rise to the same observed distributions.
-This would render any estimation and inference conclusions invalid.
+The lack of local identifiability has severe practical consequences, because in an arbitrarily small neighborhood of the true parameter, there exist infinitely many alternative parameters that give rise to the same observed distributions.
+This would render any inference conclusions invalid.

-\section{Main Theoretical Results}
+\section{Main theoretical results}

-\subsection{Theoretical Results of Generic Identifiability and Their Illustrations}
+\subsection{Theoretical results of generic identifiability and their illustrations}